Last updated on November 25th, 2023 at 11:01 am

 - watched your Lamaze DVD

 All the while, you should have been keeping a journal.
-Have you?
-It’s a great idea to keep a journal from the moment you read this, if you haven’t started one already.
-When you have questions in the middle of the night, write em’ down.
+Are you?
+It’s a great idea to keep a journal from the moment you read this if you haven’t started one already.
+When you have questions in the middle of the night, write them down.
 Don’t get out of bed and start googling, which rarely turns out well.
 Keeping all your questions in your journal will help you get the answers to them when visiting your doctor.
-Mommy brain doesn’t just begin post delivery.
+Mommy’s brain doesn’t just begin post-delivery.
 It’s probably already happening if you are currently pregnant with twins.

 Finally, the most important thing you should do while waiting for your new arrivals is… rest.
 But get good rest.
 Catch up on the past seasons of True Blood or Top Chef.
 Lay in bed and read your favorite classic novel.
 Go to the park and watch the moms of twins chase their kiddos.
 That will be you soon enough, so enjoy the peace while you can.